umutberhan94/comphlete/README.md

 Temperature: Controls the randomness of AI completions.
 Higher values result in more varied responses.

+Model: The AI model to use for generating completions.

 ## Extension Commands

 Toggle Inline Completion: Toggle inline completion functionality.